khulnasoft-lab/design.khulnasoft.com/contents/components/button-group.md

 ## Types of button groups

-There are three types of button groups:
+There are two types of button groups:

-- Related items with actions that cause a page reload or redirect.
+1. Related items with actions that cause a page reload or redirect.
-- Related items with actions that toggle between a view or change in-page content without a page reload.
+1. Related items with actions that toggle between a view or change in-page content without a page reload.
-- Split dropdowns where the left half displays the default action and additional related actions are contained within the attached dropdown on the right half.
-The options available in the dropdown perform the action on click.

 Depending on whether a button or link is used, and whether or not the page reloads, there are different [accessibility](#accessibility) considerations that will help ensure the intent and state are correctly communicated for assistive technology users.